A Spoonful of Sugar:

 1. A candy consisting of a center such as an almond or hazelnut covered with a sugar coating.
 2. Small silver balls or colored bits of candy for use in decorating cookies or cakes.

 It was only a short internet step from dragée to "Jordan Almonds," the more "sophisticated" choice of sweets for a first date to the movies in the 1950s or 60s.
 Jordan Almonds are commonly known to the French as "dragées."
-Many cooks and bakers are aware of this French word for these confectionary bits, but this postcard is from one of the most horrendous military engagements of World War I. Why does its title refer to candy?
+Many cooks and bakers know this French word for these confectionary bits, but this postcard is from one of the most horrendous military engagements of World War I. Why does its title refer to candy?

 Just around another corner of my internet journey, I discovered a book of French and English slang, cant, or argot, published in London in 1899 by Albert Barrére, and titled, A New French and English Dictionary of the Cant Words, Quaint Expressions, Slang Terms, and Flash Phrases Used in the High and Low Life of Old and New Paris––and there it was––page 120: “Dragée, f. (military), bullet, “plum.”
 Dragée, properly sweetmeat.
 Gober une dragée –– to receive a bullet.”

-This odd, jam-packed book represents a lifetime of Barrére’s work recording thousands of slang words in French and English.
+This odd, jam-packed book represents a lifetime of Barrére’s work, recording thousands of slang words in French and English.
 The work is available online through the generous efforts of Marcia Brooks, Hugo Voisard, Fay Dunn, and the proofreading team at Distributed Proofreaders, http://www.pgdp.net, an organization that converts public domain books into e-books for the benefit of all.

 In the introduction to the book, the author, Monsieur Barrére, described his interest in linguistics: